pingcap/docs/how-to/maintain/tiup-operations.md

 2. Configure the parameters:

-    - If the configuration is globally effective, edit `server_configs`:
+    - If the configuration is globally effective for a component, edit `server_configs`:

         ```
         server_configs: